Newton, Kansas

 Newton is a city in and the county seat of Harvey County, Kansas, United States.
 As of the 2020 census, the population of the city was 18,602.
 Newton is located 25 mi north of Wichita.
-The city of North Newton is located immediately north and exists as a separate political entity.
+The city of North Newton. located immediately north, exists as a separate political entity.
 Newton is located at the intersection of Interstate 135, U.S. Route 50, and U.S. Route 81 highways.

 History

 19th century

 For millennia, the land now known as Kansas was inhabited by Native Americans.
 In 1803, most of modern Kansas was secured by the United States as part of the Louisiana Purchase.
-In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
+In 1854, the Kansas Territory was organized, then in 1861, Kansas became the 34th U.S. state.
 In 1872, Harvey County was founded.

 In 1871, the Atchison, Topeka and Santa Fe Railway extended a main line from Emporia westward to Newton by July 1871.
 The town soon became an important railroad shipping point of Texas cattle.

 The city was founded in 1871 and named after Newton, Massachusetts, home of some of the Santa Fe stockholders.

-In August 1871, there was a Gunfight at Hide Park, in which a total of eight men were killed.
+In August 1871, the Gunfight at Hide Park occurred, in which eight men were killed.
 The incident began with an argument between two local lawmen, Billy Bailey and Mike McCluskie.
-Because of this incident, Newton became known as "bloody and lawless—the wickedest city in the west.".
+Because of this incident, Newton became known as "bloody and lawless—the wickedest city in the west."

 In 1872, the western terminal for the Atchison, Topeka and Santa Fe Railway and the railhead for the Chisholm Trail were established here.
-Shortly after incorporation of the city in 1872, the Newton city council passed an ordinance prohibiting the running at large of buffalo and other wild animals.
+Shortly after incorporation of the city in 1872, the Newton city council passed an ordinance prohibiting the running-at-large of buffalo and other wild animals.

 20th century

 During World War II, the Newton airport was taken over by the US Navy as a secondary Naval Air Station, and the main runway was extended to over 7000 ft.

 Newton served as the Middle Division dispatching headquarters for the "Santa Fe" until the mid-1980s, when all dispatching for the Chicago to Los Angeles system was centralized in the Chicago area.
 In 1995, the Santa Fe merged with the Burlington Northern Railroad, and is now known as the BNSF Railway.
-The BNSF continues to be a large industrial taxpayer although its impact as an employer has decreased in the past decade.
-Most locals still refer to this railroad as the "Santa Fe".
+The BNSF continues to be a large industrial taxpayer, although its impact as an employer has decreased in the past decade.

 21st century

-On February 25, 2016, Newton was the site of the first of several related shooting incidents, which culminated in a mass shooting at an Excel Industries building in nearby Hesston that left three people dead and twelve others injured.
-The shooter, identified as Excel employee Cedric Larry Ford, was then killed by responding police officers.
+On February 25, 2016, Newton was the site of the first of several related shooting incidents, which culminated in a mass shooting at an Excel Industries building in nearby Hesston that left three people dead and 12 others injured.
+The shooter, identified as Excel employee Cedric Larry Ford, was then killed by a responding police officer.